24 months full time; 48 months part time

 Find out more detailed information about the programme modules

-Applicants whose first language is not English require IELTS 6.5 (with a minimum of 6.0 in writing and speaking), TOEFL 90 (Internet-based), Pearson's PTE Academic Test 62, or equivalent.
+Applicants whose first language is not English require IELTS 6.5 (with a minimum of 6.0 in writing and speaking and a minimum of 5.5 in other sub-skills), TOEFL 90 (Internet-based) with a minimum of 24 in speaking and writing, 17 in listening and 18 in reading, Pearson's PTE Academic Test 62 or equivalent (with a minimum of 54 in speaking and writing and 51 in listening and reading).

 Our INTO Newcastle University Centre can provide extra tuition to help you meet the University's English language requirements.